emanuel2718/DarVIM/README.md

 ### WARNING

-This project is no longer beinn maintained.
+This project is no longer being maintained.
 Use at your own risk.

 &nbsp;